-This series, which can be found in its entirety on its official CCTV page and on Youtube, covers a period of over 5,000 years of the country’s history, starting with the Neolithic cultures of the Yellow and Yangtze Rivers and working its way through to the Qing Dynasty and birth of modern China.
+This series can be found in its entirety on its official CCTV page and on YouTube, and it covers a period of over 5,000 years of the country’s history.
+The series begins with the Neolithic cultures of the Yellow and Yangtze Rivers and works its way through to the Qing Dynasty and the birth of modern China.

-The first episode, The Dawn of Civilization (Part 1), (see the video below) takes a look at the origins of Chinese civilization and focuses on the Neolithic Dawenkou (大汶口), Hongshan (红山), Yangshao (仰韶) and Longshan (龙山) cultures of the Central Plain (中原) and north-eastern China.
+The first episode, The Dawn of Civilization (Part 1) takes a look at the origins of Chinese civilization and focuses on the Neolithic Dawenkou (大汶口), Hongshan (红山), Yangshao (仰韶), and Longshan (龙山) cultures of the Central Plain (中原) and north-eastern China.
 This episode would no doubt be of interest to anyone who enjoyed my article on the Kansu burial urn from Tomb Raider (2013) and would like to learn more about China’s Neolithic communities.

-Other noteworthy episodes include The Bronze Age Part 1 and Part 2 (which focuses on the Xia, Shang and Zhou Dynasties as well as the discovery of oracle bones, which feature an early form of written Chinese), The Great Wall Part 1 and Part 2 (this is self-explanatory), and The Golden Age of Arts Part 1 and Part 2 (a brief history of Chinese art and literature).
+Other relevant episodes include The Bronze Age Part 1 and Part 2, which focuses on the Xia, Shang, and Zhou Dynasties as well as the discovery of oracle bones, which feature an early form of written Chinese; The Great Wall Part 1 and Part 2 (this should be self-explanatory); and The Golden Age of Arts Part 1 and Part 2, which offers a brief history of Chinese art and literature.